App version: 0.1.0

 Student Cards

-In addition to the Deserve EDU Mastercard, there are several issuers that offer student credit cards to applicants with an ITIN, including Bank of America, Capital One, Chase, Citi, and Discover.
-Student cards work just like other credit cards, but they are designed for young adults that don’t have an established credit history and are enrolled full-time in a college or university.
-For many young adults, including students, it’s a good idea to learn at what age to get a credit card.
+There are several credit card issuers that offer student credit cards to applicants with an ITIN, including Bank of America, Capital One, Chase, and Discover.
+Student cards work just like other credit cards, but they are designed for young adults who don’t have an established credit history and are generally enrolled in a college or university.

 Submitting Your Application

 When applying for a credit card with an ITIN, simply use that number instead of an SSN.
 It’s also best to have a U.S. mailing address.
 Otherwise, fill out the application as best you can, making sure to provide accurate information.
-The credit card application process, like other credit card terminologies, are important parts of how credit cards work

 The Takeaway